-I would first like to thank my major professor, Dr. Don White, Jr., for giving me the opportunity to do research on such a relevant topic and for allowing me to continue growing professionally.
-His knowledge and guidance have proved invaluable.
-I would also like to thank my committee members, Dr. John Hunt and Dr. Matt Pelkki, for their support and guidance.
-I would like to extend particular thanks to Chris Watt for his unselfish devotion of time and knowledgeable advice throughout the entire course of this project.
-Additionally, I would like to think Dr. Karen Fawley and Dr. Marvin Fawley for their irreplaceable input throughout the course of plant identification.
-Also, without the help of Nigel Siedel and Kevin Wood who assisted with data collection in the field, the project would not have been possible.

-I would like to express great appreciation to the University of Arkansas at Monticello and the Arkansas Forest Resource Center for providing funding and support for this project.
-Thanks are also expressed to all faculty and staff of the Arkansas Forest Resource Center that have provided support during the duration of my studies.
+I first thank God for sustaining me throughout this strenuous process.
+Secondly, I thank my wife and family, without their constant support, encouragement, and patience this project would not have been plausible.
+I also sincerely thank my major professor, Dr. Don White, Jr., for providing me the opportunity to conduct research on such a relevant topic.
+His knowledge, encouragement, patience, and guidance were invaluable.
+I thank my graduate committee members, Dr. John Hunt and Dr. Matthew Pelkki, for their guidance and support.
+I thank Christopher Watt for his time and valuable advice throughout the course of this project.
+I thank Dr. Karen Fawley and Dr. Marvin Fawley for their assistance in plant identification.
+Nigel Siedel and Kevin Wood assisted me with data collection in the field.
+Without their assistance this project would not have been possible.
+Finally, I thank the University of Arkansas at Monticello and the Arkansas Forest Resource Center for providing funding and for this project.